 Meerkats are a popular member of the habitat, with their curious stances, facial expressions and habituation making them ever-popular photographic models for admiring guests.
 Other species include black-maned lions, spotted hyenas, wild dog, tsessebe, red hartebeest, ostrich, giraffe, gemsbok, warthog, black-backed jackal, bat-eared foxes, white and black rhinoceros, cheetah, aardwolf, aardvark, red rock rabbit, scrub hare, porcupine and dassie.
 Birdlife is also well represented with more than 200 species of bird, some of them indigenous to the arid zone, found in the varying habitats in the reserve.

-Accommodation at Tswalu is equally memorable, with two separate lodge options.
+Accommodation at Tswalu is equally memorable, with two separate lodge options based 35 minutes apart.
 Motse is made up of eight individual suites made from desert sand and thatch, and accommodates up to 20 people, whilst Tarkuni has been designed for exclusive use, making it perfect for family or friends of up to ten people.
 Careful consideration for those who travel with children is clear in the design of the lodge, as well as the provision of children's entertainment and babysitters.
 At both locations, the crisp linens, sandy tones and immensely comfortable furnishings are blissfully mellow and relaxing.
 Dining and activities are arranged independently and offer tremendous flexibility.

 At Tarkuni, there is special children's accommodation comprising two sets of bunk beds, sleeping four children in total.
 An adjoining nanny's quarters comprises two single beds and an en-suite bathroom.
 Babysitting services are readily available.
 The Tswalu staff are on hand to entertain children by organising games such as mini-golf, archery, horse-riding, bouncing balls, chess, battleships and many more.
 Children will find this a wonderland.
 Families can enjoy doing many of the above activities together, as well as game drives with experienced guides, bush walks or an escape from the bush to play golf.
 Sundowners, stargazing, visits to archaeological sites in the Korannaberg mountains, and close-up meerkat watching for children over 6 years of age.